DrDramas/gadget1-proton-detector-efficiency-model/README.md

 python3 summarize_efficiency.py [input.txt] [output.txt]
 ```

-Defaults are `efficiencySummary.txt` and `efficiencyCentralWithSystematics.txt` in the current directory.
+Defaults are `allSimulatedEfficiencies.txt` and `efficiencySummaryWithUncertainties.txt` in the current directory.
 The two uncertainties are reported separately so the relative contribution of each can be inspected; to obtain a single combined 1σ error bar, add them in quadrature.

 ## Configuration